sc0rt/RockPaperScissors/README.md

 Expanding on this project, I have included some unit tests for some of the functions using the Jest framework.

 # How to run locally
-In the Command Prompt, first you must initialize the project with `npm init -y`.
+In the Command Prompt, first you must initialize the project with `npm init -y` in the server directory.
-Install Express.js, socket.io, and jest with `npm install express socket.io jest`.
+Install Express.js, socket.io, and jest with `npm install express socket.io jest` in the same server directory.
-Then run the program with `npm start` in the server directory.
+Still in the server, run the program with `npm start`.
 Two browsers can be open to observe the 2-player functionality with an interactive chat.
-The server can be run on port 5000: http://localhost:5000/
+The server is run on port 5000: http://localhost:5000/

 # Project Author
 Scott Garland